jiaoshuntian/ivory-operator/docs/content/tutorial/getting-started.md

 weight: 10
 ---

 1. Installed IVYO to the `ivory-operator` namespace.
-If you are inside your `ivory-operator-examples` directory, you can run the `kubectl apply --server-side -k kustomize/install/default` command.
+If you are inside your `examples` directory, you can run the `kubectl apply --server-side -k kustomize/install/default` command.

 Throughout this tutorial, we will be building on the example provided in the `kustomize/ivory`.